 Practice Enhancement Tool Resources

-The assessment is essentially open-book.
+The assessment is open-book.
 You can refer to textbooks, journals and many other resources to help you answer the questions.
-This is all part of the learning process.

-Our consultants continually review scholarly journals and textbooks for relevant information to include as part of our PET resources for dentists.
+Our consultants continually review dental literature for relevant information to include as part of our PET resources for dentists.
 There is no single source of information to assist you with every question, but you may find these resources helpful as you go through the PET.